zman64/odin-recipes/README.md

 5. Interactivity added with JavaScript such as ability to cross off ingredients and steps.
 6. Use of CSS variables for maintainable and scalable stylesheets.

+SPECIAL NOTE:
+Only the Home button works in the nav bar and also the footer buttons are for show and not usable.
+Future versions could have a working navbar and more pages.

 ## :dart: Code Highlights
 - **Navigation bar:** The navbar has been styled using CSS Flexbox for horizontal alignment of links.
 It's also made responsive to adapt to various screen sizes.
 - **Image Styling:** Images in the recipe pages have been styled to appear circular using `border-radius: 50%` for a more aesthetic look.